HMS Speedwell (1815)

 HMS Speedwell was the mercantile Royal George, which the Royal Navy purchased in 1815 and converted to a 5-gun schooner.
-During her career in the West Indies, she helped capture or destroy a number of pirate vessels, and capture several slave ships.
+During her career in the West Indies, she helped capture or destroy a number of pirate vessels, and capture several slave ships transporting enslaved people.
 The Royal Navy sold her at Jamaica in 1834.

 Career

 After her purchase, the Navy spent between 26 August 1815 and 22 March 1816 fitting Speedwell at Sheerness for eventual service as a tender to the flagship in the West Indies.
 She did sail to the Jamaica Station almost immediately; already on 13 October 1816 the "tender Speedwell" arrived off "Yallaha" as two "Carthaginian" pirate vessels, one a large schooner, were firing on the Betsey as she was sailing to Santa Martha.
 At Speedwell's arrival on the scene the two privateers broke off their attack and sailed away.

 There are also records of Speedwell being on the Jamaica station in 1820 and 1825.
 In between she worked to suppress piracy, in concert with the United States Revenue Cutter Service.